-These are typically the detectors used in optical communication.
-Indium light enters from here but, the substrate is thick 50 microns, 60 microns but does not absorb because optical communication is at 1.55 micro meter and indium phosphate has a band gap of E.g.=1.35 eV and optical communication is at 1.55, which means what is the e.g., corresponding band gap is very small 1.24/1.55. so, this is of the order of 0.7eV. so, if photons are coming at 0.7eV, they are going to get absorbed in indium phosphate.
+So, light enters from here these are typically the detectors used in optical communication indium light enters from here, but this substrate is thick 50 microns 60 micron.
+But does not absorbed absorbed because, optical communication is said 1.55 micro meter and indium phospide has a band gap of indium phospide as a band gap E g equal to 1.35 e V. And optical communication is said 1.55, which means what is the E g corresponding band gap is very small 1.24 by 1.55.
+So, this is of the order of 0.7 e V.

-So, as far as light at optical communication is concerned, indium phosphate is transparent and therefore, this is called substrate entry p-i-n structure.
-So, light enters from here and gets absorbed in this region, indium gallium arsenate phosphate, which has a band gap of about 0.74.
-So, this has a band gap 0.73eV. so, it gets absorbed here and then leads to carrier generation and high speed detection.
-Typical values of eta are given.
-Typical junction capacitance is 0.1 picofarad, very small junction capacitance okay.
+So, if photons are coming at 0.7 e V there not going to get absorbed in indium phospide.
+So, as for as light at optical communication is concerned indium phospide is transparent and therefore, this is called substrate-entry p-i-n structure.
+So, light enters from here and gets absorbed in this region indium gallium arsenate phospide which has a band gap of about 0.74 so, this as a band gap 0.73 e V. So, it gets absorbed here and then leads to carrier generation and high speed detection.
+Typical values of eta are given typical junction capacitance is 0.1 pico fared very small junction capacitance.
 Let me go further.